Cogmasters/concord/docs/BUILDING_A_BOT.md

-# Building a Discord Bot
+# Building your first bot

-Building a bot is pretty simple using orca, but there are some basic things should have covered before starting:
+Some basic things you should have covered before proceeding:

-1. Make sure you have built all dependencies.
-The dependencies are listed in the [README](/README.md) of this project.
+1. Make sure you have all of the necessary dependencies.
+The dependencies cane be found in the [Build Instructions](/README.md#build-instructions).
 2. You should have a bot token.
 If you do not [discord-irc](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) has instructions on how to get one.
-Add your token to `config.json` by replacing `YOUR-BOT-TOKEN` with it.
+Add your token to `config.json` by assigning it to discord's "token" field.

-3. Make sure you are inside of the folder `my_bot`, here you have the option to edit `myBot.c` or start your own from scratch.
+3. Make sure `my_bot/` is your working directory, here you have the option to edit `myBot.c` or start your own `.c` file from scratch.

 # Ping-Pong Bot Source Code